COALAIP/specs/README.md

 ##### Additional Types of Rights

-The LCC Rights Reference Model additionally specifies three types of LCC RRM Rights that each implement non-trivial
+Additionally, The LCC Rights Reference Model specifies three types of LCC RRM Rights that each implement special
 functionality:

-- **SourceRight:** A Right from which another Right is derived (This allows to create for (unneccesary?)
+- **SourceRight:** A Right from which another Right is derived
-  Right-ontologies
-- **SuperSededRight:** A Right that is rendered invalid by another Right
+- **SuperSededRight:** A Right to render referenced Right invalid
 - **RightSet:** A collection of Rights all bundeled under a single Right